splunk-platform-apps/.github/.github/CONTRIBUTING.md

 :point_right: It is at the discretion of the organization administrators to decide if a repository shall be archived in case of inactivity greater than 1 year, during which time there are active Issues or Pull Requests to address.

 ## Legal Notice
-> TODO Verify and eventually change!

-By submitting a Contribution to this Work, You agree that Your Contribution is made subject to the primary license in the Apache 2.0 license (https://www.apache.org/licenses/LICENSE-2.0.txt).
+By submitting a Contribution to this Work, You agree that Your Contribution is made subject to the primary license in the Apache 2.0 license (found [here](https://www.apache.org/licenses/LICENSE-2.0.txt)).
 In addition, You represent that: (i) You are the copyright owner of the Contribution or (ii) You have the requisite rights to make the Contribution.

 ### Definitions: